ilsani/ilsani.github.io/_posts/2017-11-18-easycomforphp4.0.0-cve20175358.md

 preview: "Stack-based buffer overflows in php_Easycom5_3_0.dll in EasyCom for PHP 4.0.0.29 allows remote attackers to execute arbitrary code via the server argument to the (1) i5_connect, (2) i5_pconnect, or (3) i5_private_connect API function."
 ---

-John Page (*AKA Hyp3rlinX*) discovered a stack-based buffer overflows in EasyCom for PHP 4.0.0.29 (**CVE-2017-5358**).
-This security issue allows to a remote attacker to execute arbitrary code via the server argument to the API functions: `i5_connect`, `i5_pconnect`, or `i5_private_connect`.
+John Page (*Hyp3rlinX*) discovered a stack-based buffer overflows in EasyCom for PHP 4.0.0.29 (**CVE-2017-5358**).
+This security issue allows to a remote attacker to execute arbitrary code via the server argument to the API functions `i5_connect`, `i5_pconnect`, or `i5_private_connect`.
 All this functions are implemented inside `php_Easycom5_3_0.dll`.

-I tried to create a working exploit for fun and as my OSCE exam preparation.
+I created a working exploit for fun and as my OSCE exam preparation.

 ## Environment
 * EasycomPHP_4.0029.iC8im2.exe